The hikes described below are some of the very best hikes in Ireland. Some will…

 Journey times depend on the boat size but are typically 45 minutes each way.
 The boats circle Little Skellig Island and then drop you off on Skellig Michael.
 You are given about 2 hours to walk up and explore which is adequate time.
 Be warned that there are no bathroom facilities on the island.

 Clare Island is accessed from Roonah Point, close to Westport.
 Spectacular cliffs make for some interesting walking.
 Bicycling is also possible.
 It is a short 20 minute ferry ride and it is possible to stay in a B&B or at the one hotel.

-Inishbofin Island is 10 kilometres off the coast near Clifden and is accessed via a 30 minute ferry ride from the small fishing village of Cleggan.
+Inishbofin Island is 10 km off the coast near Clifden and is accessed via a 30 minute ferry ride from the small fishing village of Cleggan.
 There are cliff top walks, white, sandy beaches and interesting flora and fauna.

 I’ve missed a few of the Irish islands but if you’re read this far then you can see what incredible places they are to visit.
 Put Ireland on your travel wish list.
 You won’t be disappointed.